Ore plus Tur\'{a}n: Edge Density Conditions for

 \section{Edge Density Conditions for $r=2$}

 We have seen that, for $r \ge 3$ and sufficiently large $n$, each extremal graph consists of the Tur\'an graph on $n-1$ vertices (a balanced complete $r$-partite graph) plus one low-degree vertex.
 In this section, we show that the $r=2$ ($K_3$-free) case is quite different.
-Here the extremal graphs are unbalanced complete bipartite graphs.
+Here the extremal graphs are complete bipartite graphs that are balanced or almost balanced, except for the property of $k$-connectedness.
 (In bipartite graphs, unlike $r$-partite graphs for $r \ge 3$, paths and cycles must alternate between partite sets.)